ArtlessAvian/ArtlessAvian.github.io/about.md

 ## Computer Science Undergrad Writing Games
 <!-- <img style="float: right; width: 25%; margin:20px" src="assets/images/thats-me.jpg"> -->

+*Note: This was written in 2022, before graduating.*

 Hey!
 I'm Ryan Chang, a fourth-year at UCI.
 I'm majoring in Computer Science, specializing in Algorithms.
 I'm also minoring in Mathematics.